MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ### Increased accuracy for sensitive information types

-This version of the unified labeling client provides increased accuracy for automatic labeling, especially for content in East Asian languages, and with support for double-byte (full-width and half-width) characters.

-- <TBD about analytics>

-- Globalization enhancements, including increased accuracy for East Asian languages and support for double-bit characters is provided only for 64-bit processes, and is turned off by default.
+This version of the unified labeling client provides globalization enhancements, including increased accuracy for East Asian languages and support for double-byte characters.
+These enhancements are provided only for 64-bit processes, and are turned off by default.

-    For more information, see [Turn on classification globalization features](clientv2-admin-guide-customizations.md#turn-on-classification-globalization-features-public-preview).

-For more information, see [Learn about sensitive information types](/microsoft-365/compliance/sensitive-information-type-learn-about).
+For more information, see [Turn on classification globalization features](clientv2-admin-guide-customizations.md#turn-on-classification-globalization-features-public-preview) and [Learn about sensitive information types](/microsoft-365/compliance/sensitive-information-type-learn-about).

 ### Integrated support for MIP SDK version 1.10

 This version of the Azure Information Protection client and scanner fully integrates the Microsoft Information Protection (MIP) Software Development Kit (SDK) version 1.10.93.

-Among other features, this support includes default protection for .msg files.
-When protected, **.msg** file types are changed to **.msg.pfile** files.

-For more information, see the [File types supported by the Azure Information Protection (AIP) unified labeling client](clientv2-admin-guide-file-types.md) and the [MIP SDK documentation](../information-protection/develop/version-release-history#version-11093).
+For more information, see the [MIP SDK documentation](../information-protection/develop/version-release-history#version-11093).

 ### Scanner support for 64-bit versions only

-Starting in version 2.12.xx.x, the unified labeling scanner is supported only on 64-bit systems.
+Starting in version 2.13.xx.x, the unified labeling scanner is supported only on 64-bit systems.

 For more information, see [Requirements for installing and deploying the Azure Information Protection unified labeling scanner](../deploy-aip-scanner-prereqs.md).